 What is partial pressure?

-Partial pressure is a term used to describe the portion of pressure that one specific substance exerts when examining an entire gas.
+Partial pressure is a term used to describe the portion of the total pressure contributed by one component in a gas mixture.

 For more science and engineering calculators, click here.